funnywordsmagicman/Minecraft-Illegal-Features-Encyclopedia/MAIN.md

 ## Important

-&emsp; This repository is not an official asset of Mojang AB and is not endorsed or affiliated with Mojang or Microsoft.
+&emsp; This repository is not an official asset of Mojang AB and is not endorsed by, or affiliated, with Mojang or Microsoft.

 &emsp; This is a personal, non-commercial project intended for educational or informational purposes.